toomuchdesign/babel-timing/README.md

 The main difficulty of monitoring Babel while running the aforementioned tools, consists of relating the `wrapPluginVisitorMethod` calls to the files actually being compiled.

-Any further idea/contribution to get to a better Babel monitoring solution is welcome.
+Any further idea/contribution to get to a better Babel profiling solution is welcome.

 ## Manual tests :)